Skip to main content

 4. Book your intake session

-After we’ve processed your intake forms and documents, you’ll receive a link to book your initial intake session.
+Once we’ve reviewed your information, you’ll get a link to book your initial intake session.

-This session is a calm, supportive conversation where we begin to understand you, your goals, and what kind of care feels right for you.
+This is a calm, supportive conversation to understand you, your goals, and what care feels right for you.
 It also ensures you have the information you need to give informed consent.

 Most people have one or two intake sessions (sometimes more, depending on your situation) before moving forward with care.
-All sessions take place online by video call, making them easy to fit into your schedule.
+All sessions take place online by video call.

 5. Have a blood test

-Everyone joining Anne needs an initial blood test.
-You can choose how to complete it:
+Everyone joining Anne Health needs an initial blood test.
+You can choose the option that works best for you:

-• Through your GP: we’ll share the test details, and you can send us the results
+• Through your GP: we’ll share what your GP needs, and you can send us your results

-Once your results are back, a clinician will review them and invite you to book your intake medical session.
+Once your results are ready, a clinician will review them and invite you to book your intake medical session.

 Learn more about blood tests

-Afterwards, your clinician will create a care plan and, where appropriate, prescribe medication in line with your goals and international best-practice guidelines.
+Afterwards, your clinician will create a care plan and, where appropriate, prescribe medication in line with your goals.

 7. Arrange your prescription